domkss/session-country-map/README.md

 ## Acknowledgements

-This software uses source code and resources from the `flag-icons` npm package, which is also licensed under the MIT License.
+- This software uses source code and resources from the `flag-icons` npm package, which is also licensed under the MIT License.
 The `flag-icons` package can be found at: https://www.npmjs.com/package/flag-icons

+- The base world map SVG data is provided by simplemaps.com and is also licensed under the MIT License.
+You can find it at https://simplemaps.com/resources/svg-world